Skip to main content

 • Confirm in a footnote what each symbol indicates

-• Candidates are encouraged to list their pronouns on their CVs at the top of the document, with their other contact information
+• Candidates may also list their pronouns on their CVs at the top of the document, with their other contact information

 Recommendations